CallPopJmp/Cydbertap/README.md

 1.  chmod 755/home/pi/cydbertap/pi_startup.sh

 1. Finally, open up the /boot/cmdline.txt.
 Be careful with this file, it is very picky with its formatting!
-Each parameter is seperated by a single space (it does not use newlines).
+Each parameter is separated  by a single space (it does not use newlines).
 Insert modules-load=dwc2,g_ether after rootwait.